CarlosSanabriaM/vagrant-docker-python3/README.md

 All the `vagrant` commands must be executed in the host machine from the folder that contains the Vagrantfile (in this case, the project root folder).

+> __ℹ️ Note for Windows users:__
+>
-> Note: If Vagrant doesn't show any output in the stdout for a Vagrant command after some time,
+> If Vagrant doesn't show any output in the stdout for a Vagrant command after some time,
-> press the Enter key.
-Sometimes it gets stucked.
+> press the Enter key or right click in the console window.
+> See [this post](https://superuser.com/questions/1442941/windows-10-console-stops-running-if-i-click-in-the-console-window) for more info about this problem.

 ### 1. Start the VM [host]